-Direct Investors holding Ordinary Units may choose to have their distributions paid directly into their nominated financial institution account or reinvested as additional units in the Trust.
-As the reinvestment option is not available to Platform Investors, it does not apply to Indirect Investors.
+Investors may choose to have their distributions paid directly into their nominated financial institution account or reinvested as additional units in the Trust.
+The reinvestment option is not available to Indirect Investors.

 No minimum investment amount applies to any distribution re-investment.